-- a) Divisions are arranged geographically.
-If a school does not conveniently fit into an already existing division, the executive board may create a new division. - b) Division size: the number of official teams that compete without any meet defaults during a season.
+- Divisions are arranged geographically.
+If a school does not conveniently fit into an already existing division, the executive board may create a new division. - b.
+Division size: the number of official teams (Section 4.1) that compete without any meet defaults during a season.
 The minimum division size is 4 teams.
-Divisions with fewer than 4 teams are considered Transitional Divisions (item (f) below). - c) One or more women's teams in an existing division (satisfying the other requirements of this section) are required to form a women's division. - d) Any division with 10 or more teams is recommended to conduct its competitions as follows, or in another format approved by the NCTTA Rules Committee: - i) Teams should be grouped into subdivisions of as equal size as is possible, based on geographic proximity or other reasonable criteria.

-- ii) Each subdivision will conduct League meets according to NCTTA division rules.
-Each team in a subdivision will play each other at least twice during the season and at least once before December 31. - iii) The champion and runner-up from each subdivision (4 teams in all) will meet in a special Division Championship at the end of the season to determine the overall champion and runner-up for the division.
-The results of this Division Championship will be used for determining direct qualifiers for the Championships. - iv) The Division Director may appoint an Assistant Division Director to assist with coordinating competitions for a subdivision. - e) Divisions that fail to comply with the meet scheduling guidelines in (2)(b) will be considered Transitional Divisions. - f) Transitional Divisions: Any division that does not have the minimum number of official member schools (3(b) above) at the start of the season, or fails to maintain this minimum over the course of the competition season will be considered a transitional division.
-Transitional divisions function much like regular divisions, with the following exceptions: - i) Results and standings from league matches will not be counted officially. - ii) Transitional divisions cannot qualify teams to the Championships.
+Divisions with fewer than 4 teams are considered transitional divisions. - c.
+One or more women's teams in an existing division (satisfying the other requirements of this section) are required to form a women's division. - d.
+Any division with 10 or more teams is recommended to conduct its competitions as follows, or in another format approved by the NCTTA Rules Committee: - Teams should be grouped into subdivisions of as equal size as is possible, based on geographic proximity or other reasonable criteria. - Each subdivision will conduct League meets according to NCTTA division rules.
+Each team in a subdivision will play each other at least twice during the season and at least once before December 31. - iii.
+The champion and runner-up from each subdivision (4 teams in all) will meet in a special Division Championship at the end of the season to determine the overall champion and runner-up for the division.
+The results of this Division Championship will be used for determining direct qualifiers for the Championships. - iv.
+The Division Director may appoint an Assistant Division Director to assist with coordinating competitions for a subdivision. - e.
+Divisions that fail to comply with the meet scheduling guidelines in 5.2b will be considered transitional divisions. - f.
+Transitional divisions: Any division that does not have the minimum number of official member schools (as described in 5.4b) at the start of the season, or fails to maintain this minimum over the course of the competition season will be considered a transitional division.
+Transitional divisions function much like regular divisions, with the following exceptions: - Results and standings from league matches will not be counted officially. - ii.
+Transitional divisions cannot qualify teams to the Championships.